Another

 have numerous associations with the Buddha and his disciples.
 Sailo 3

-kilometres south-west of Nalanda is where the Buddha met and converted Maha
+kilometres south-west of Nalanda ruins is where the Buddha met and converted Maha

 Kassapa, the man who was later to become his successor.
 A large statue of